apache/opennlp/dev/README-gazetteer-data.md

 ```

 1. Requires the `duckdb` Python package with the `httpfs` and `spatial` extensions, and network access; it reads the divisions theme (Point features of type `division`) as Parquet directly from the Overture release bucket.
 2. The output is a tab-separated table, one row per division: id, primary name, comma-separated alternate names, latitude, longitude, ISO 3166-1 alpha-2 country code, subtype, population.
-A `#` header line carries the derivation record (release, date, filters), and rows are ordered by id so a regeneration diffs cleanly against the previous run.
+A `#` header line records the release, date, and filters.
+Rows are ordered by id so regenerated output can be compared with the previous version.
 3. Divisions include countries and regions, not only settlements, which is why a derived table also resolves mentions like `Australia` or `Bavaria` that place-only gazetteers miss.

 ## GeoNames data (no script needed)